andre-st/amazon-sellerinfo/README.md

 ## Observations and limitations

 - European Amazon sites only
-- Amazon's request throttling might kick in and you will see one or many "?" rating (web console should print a HTTP 503 error)
+- Amazon's request throttling might kick in and you will see one or many "?" ratings (web console should print a HTTP 503 error)
 - see [current issues](https://github.com/andre-st/amazon-sellerinfo/issues)